yianni-ververis/google-annotation-chart/README.md

   1. Date - for the X-Axis
   2. Annotation Title
   3. Annotation Description
-- Add up to 4 measures for each line that you want
+- Add up to 4 measures for each line that you want.
+Make sure you put a short label at the measurement since this will be displayed on the top of the chart

 ##### Extension Settings